 She walked down the stairs to her father's basement apartment.
 There was one dark window in his home, but it didn't see any light.
 Piles of boxes sat on the tile floor at the bottom of the carpeted stairs.
 Dust had collected on the binders of stamps, piled atop the boxes.
 Her father took these things him from apartment to apartment, over the period of multiple decades.

 He sat, unintentionally reclining in his worn office chair.
 His friends, who were also his landlords, had found the chair on the street.
 It was better than the other office chair he had been using before, which sat beside the pile of boxes, with a stack of paper on top.
-Used, falling apart, but useful — that was just his aesthetic and the way that things worked for him just fine.
+Used, falling apart, but useful — that was just his aesthetic and what he had gotten used to in life.

 When she hugged him, she had learned to protect her body from him.
 She had learned the hard way that it was up to her to shield herself from his unwanted touching.